mintpepper95/KnowledgeIsPower/Operation Health/Finance stuff.md

 I spend 30k renting a year, to match this in after tax, I need to increase my salary to 195k.

-~250k in high interest account (borrow 150k from westpac) ~ 30k ETF + stock
+~250k in high interest account (borrow 100k from westpac) ~ 30k ETF + stock

+~ transfer the 4000 mum transferred to westpac

+have ~70k income by end of 2026

 Moving money - after tax would be $400 after 4 months with 235k principal.
 After 4 months intro period, if I transfer fund from Macqurie (5%) to Rabobank (5.4%) with principal of 240k, it would be $500 difference a year.